SMSpp-Project/tools/README.md

   -S <file>, --solvercfg <file>      Solver configuration.
 ```

-The input netCDF file can be a problem file or a block file:
+The input netCDF file can be a problem file or a Block file:

 - a problem file already contains a Block configuration and a Solver
   configuration; any Block or Solver configuration provided by command line
   will be ignored;

-- for a block file, if a Block configuration or a Solver configuration is not
+- for a Block file, if a Block configuration or a Solver configuration is not
   provided, a default configuration will be used.

 The `-c` option specifies the prefix to the paths to all configuration